FAQs: Michigan’s No Fault Auto Insurance Changes

 100% PIP reduction $250

 There is a Small Saving for a Reduced Coverage.
-What is the Impact of this in an Accident?
+What is the impact of this on an accident?

 If you remain with the unlimited PIP choice, your medical expenses from a covered auto accident are paid.
-If the cost is more than $580,000, the Michigan Catastrophic Claims Association (MCCA) fund steps in and reimburses the insurance company for your medical bills.
+If the cost is more than $580,000, the Michigan Catastrophic Claims Association (MCCA) fund reimburses the insurance company for your medical bills.
 There are no out-of-pocket costs to you.

 When an accident occurs, a Michigan driver receives unlimited, lifetime medical benefits as part of the no-fault law – it's seamless to the injured.

-If you select $500,000 maximum PIP, your insurance company will cover up to $500,000 of medical costs.
-Then the incident reverts to your medical insurance (if your medical insurance coordinates with your auto policy), and you pay up to your yearly deductible amount.
+If you select a $500,000 maximum PIP, your insurance company will cover up to $500,000 in medical costs.
+Then, the incident reverts to your medical insurance (if your medical insurance coordinates with your auto policy), and you pay up to your yearly deductible amount.

 If your medical insurance doesn't coordinate with your auto policy, you'll be responsible for any medical bills or long-term care needed beyond the $500,000 elected limit.
 In addition, any out-of-network or deductibles and co-pays from your health insurance will apply.